Bwingatewatts/read-notes/README.md

 ** Http  **

+>Sending data to the server

-Sending info from you to me
+> Sending info from you to me
-Sending data to the server
+>